beingaturtle/beingaturtle.github.io/docs/task3.md

 ## Overview

-In this section, we will walk you through how to enable e-mail forwarding from your BCIT e-mail inbox to a desired emails.
-Enabling this feature allows you faster access for your e-mails and save you time<sup>[1](#fn1)</sup>:
+In this section, we will walk you through how to enable e-mail forwarding from your BCIT e-mail to a more frequently used e-mail.
+By enabling this feature, you'll enjoy <span style ="color:#e66b00"> quicker access to your BCIT e-mails and minimizes the risk of missing important e-mails. </span> Additional benefits include:<sup>[1](#fn1)
+</sup>:

-- Better Productivity
+- Enhanced Productivity
-- Automation
-- Organize
+- Centralized Mailbox

-These are some of the primary benefits that using e-mail forwarding can provide.
-Whether you're a student or someone working this will help you save lots of time having an ease of access to your e-mails.

-By the end of this section the e-mail you have used during this walkthrough will receive e-mails forwarded from your BCIT e-mail inbox.
+By the end of this section, you'll be comfortable setting up a forwarding system from your BCIT e-mail to your desired e-mail address(es).

 ## Steps to Login to myBCIT Website

-Before creating your e-mail signature, you will need to login to the myBCIT website:
+Before forwarding your e-mail, you will need to login to the myBCIT website:

 1. Ensure you have a BCIT Account <br>
     Example: